Omni Router Usage#

 • GET /ready: at least one worker is routable.
 This returns 503 when all workers are unhealthy, dead, disabled, or still unknown.

-• GET /health: worker-pool health summary.
+• GET /health: worker-pool health summary plus admission stats (inflight, max_inflight, peak_inflight, rejected_total).
 This returns 503 when no worker is routable.

-• GET /workers: detailed worker state, including health_state, disabled, routable, active_requests, failure counters, and last error.
+• GET /workers: detailed worker state, including health_state, disabled, routable, active_requests, aggregate and per-service-class request counters, and last error.

 • GET /v1/models: merged model list from routable workers.